Webbits/docker-nginx-ratelimiter-proxy/README.md

-# Docker nginx env container
+# NGINX Rate Limiter proxy

-Docker image for running nginx with env variables in the conf.
+Dockerized nginx proxy which applies a rate limit.
 It forwards all requests to your configured proxy pass url.
 It uses [nginx rate limiting](https://www.nginx.com/blog/rate-limiting-nginx/) to limit the number of requests that are actually being send through.

 ## Usage